 By far one of the most challenging aspects of living in Japan is finding suitable accommodations.If you have to find your own accommodations in Japan, there’s a lot you need to know before you go.

-Accommodations in Japan – “Gaijin”/ Guest Houses
+Living in Japan – Hanging Your Hat in “Gaijin”/ Guest Houses or Shared Houses

 Most big cities like Tokyo, Osaka, Nagoya etc. will have them.
 Large cities will have many vacancies so finding a place to stay usually isn’t a problem.
 There really isn't anything such as a "typical guest house."
 Regarding furnished guest houses, you'll find that they vary greatly.

 Not only in size and condition but in amenities offered

 as well.
 Some will have beds others won't.
 Those that don't have beds will have futons.

 You need to watch contracts quite carefully in this area, as some guest houses will charge for beds etc. In fact, this goes for the entire gamut of things in shared housing.
 Just remember, using shared housing to avoid guarantors and all the other hassles that come from living in Japan don't come.
 For free.

 At the risk of sounding like a broken record, everything comes at a price.
 It is the nature of scales of markets and basic Econ.
 101. (Remember that stuff on supply and demand?)
 Money folks.
 If they can't squeeze you on reikin (non-refundable money paid to the landlord) they squeeze on a different front.
 But bet your bottom dollar some squeezin be going on.

 Still despite the game, it's an easy way to set up shop and start teaching ESL, that is if you didn't sign with a large eikaiwa who took care of these pesky details for you.